Maulorian/-Maulorian.github.io/index.md

-# Introduction
+# Alexandre de Pape - Personnal Projects

 <p align="center">
   <img src="mandalorian.png" height=300 />
 </p>

-This website holds a record of the projects I've done to improve my knowledge in topics such as Software Development, Game Development, Tasks Automation, Networking and DevOps.
+This website holds a record of the projects I've done to greatly improve my knowledge in topics such as Software Development, Game Development, Tasks Automation, Networking and DevOps.